mako-framework/pusher/README.md

 	$pusher = $this->request->getAttribute('mako.pusher');

-You can tell the client to preload files your assets.
+You can tell the client to preload your assets.

 	$pusher->push('/assets/css/style.css', ['preload']);